lisongxu/CSCE156-Lab-Java-File/php/readme.md

 ## 2.1 Formatted Output

-Most programming languages support or implement the standard functionality of the `printf()` or "print formatted" output originally provided in the C programming language.
+Most programming languages support or implement the standard functionality of the `printf()` standard of formatted output originally provided in the C programming language.

 Functions like `printf()` are *variable argument function* which